hashicorp/terraform/website/docs/providers/index.html.markdown

 # Provider Documentation

 ## Find Provider Docs
-Every Terraform provider has its own documentation that describes its resource types and their arguments available on the [Terraform Registry](https://registry.terraform.io/browse/providers)
+Every Terraform provider has its own documentation on the [Terraform Registry](https://registry.terraform.io/browse/providers) that describes its resource types and their arguments.

 ## Write Provider Docs
 Learn more about writing, generating, and rendering provider documentation